Welcome to the Exeter Clinical Laboratory International website

 Spermatozoa motility will not be reported by the laboratory if spermatozoa are only identified in the centrifugate preparation.
 This is due to the centrifugation process, which may result in previously motile spermatozoa being rendered non-motile.
 In these instances the report will state ‘spermatozoa present’ with no comment on motility.
 It is recommended that these patients provide a second sample to the laboratory within 1 hour of production to assess motility.

-For EASTERN service patients, see below.
+For EASTERN service users, see HERE

-For NORTHERN service patients, see below.
+For NORTHERN service users, see HERE

 Interpretation & Advisory Service for PVSA